AlbatrossAutomated/blue_collar_gdax/README.md

 #### Breakeven Pricing
 If for whatever reason a sell order placed at the set PI would result in a loss given the cost of the associated buy, BlueCollar will place the sell at a break even price.
-However it is blind as to whether or not that sell side would ultimately incur a taker fee.
+However it is blind as to whether or not the sell side would ultimately incur a taker fee.
 If it does, the flipped trade _could_ end up being a losing trade.
 #### Reconciling Sells When Restarted
-You don't need to do anything if there were pending sell orders that executed while the trader wasn't running.
+You don't need to do anything if sell orders execute while the trader was stopped.
 One of the first things BlueCollar does when it starts/re-starts is check if any sell orders executed while it was away.
+If any did, it will reconcile them before beginning the trade cycle.
 #### Errors on Restart
 If the trader crashes/fails in between persisting a buy order and placing a sell, your last FlippedTrade record will likely have a `:sell_price` and `:sell_order_id` of `nil`, which will fail during reconcile on restart.
 I've preferred to let the trader choke here as a reminder the sell side wasn't handled, and I should do something about the coins from the buy side left in my account.
-I do what's easiest and place a sell manually for them, then delete the FlippedTrade record, then restart.
+When this has occured, I do what's easiest and place a sell manually for them, then delete the FlippedTrade record, then restart.
 #### Manual Trading
 Recent updates should make it less problematic to manually trade the same crypto BlueCollar is trading.
 However this is not battle tested on the live exchange.